shrey-0407/new_machine_learning_project_end_To_end_deployment/README.md

 <!-- * [License](#license) -->

 ## About project
-This app predicts Insurance premium price based on some data.
+This app predicts Housing price based on some data.

 ## Technologies 💙